The Son (TV series)

-The Son is an American Western drama television series based on the 2013 novel of the same name by Philipp Meyer.
+The Son is an American Western drama television series based on the 2013 novel of the same name by Philipp Meyer that aired on AMC for two seasons.
 The show was created and developed by Meyer, Brian McGreevy, and Lee Shipman.
 Twenty episodes over two seasons aired from April 8, 2017, through June 29, 2019.

 Plot

 In 1849, Eli McCullough is kidnapped at the age of 13 by Comanches and raised as an adopted son.
 In 'present-day' 1915, he is a powerful, ruthless cattle baron turned oilman.
 He struggles to maintain his business empire as he looks to pass it on to his sons and grandchildren.